Navigating Fatigue: Over-Reaching Vs Over-Training in Running

 • Heavy legs:

-The legs feel dull or loaded, particularly after harder sessions, but loosen as the run progresses or after a day or two of easier training.
+The legs feel dull or loaded, particularly after harder sessions.
+Stride rhythm may feel slightly slower and early kilometres can require patience before movement settles.
+As the run continues the legs often loosen and coordination returns.
+The same sensation usually fades after a day or two of easier training.

 • Elevated effort: